nfrancque/Constraint-Manager/README.md

 ```
 Manually edit constraint\_manager\_out/designs/test_test.yaml to say `part: test`

-`constraint-manager create design test --interfaces test`
+`constraint-manager generate test`

-The generated constraints will ber empty, but this shows the flow and you can manually modify the yaml's to your liking to try out something new - be sure to regenerate parts and designs after modifying an interface.
+The generated constraints will be empty, but this shows the flow and you can manually modify the yaml's to your liking to try out something new - be sure to regenerate parts and designs after modifying an interface.

 Ideally, all local repositories will be merged back upstream to store them in the tool.
 This is where the real benefit of it comes into play.